On this page

 Script size

-The Web Experiment script is dynamic, and includes all your experiment configurations to avoid making multiple synchronous downloads.
-This means that the script size starts with a base size, and scales with each experiment.
+The Web Experiment script is dynamic and includes all your experiment configurations to avoid multiple synchronous downloads.
+Script size starts at a base size and scales with each experiment.

 To avoid constantly increasing script sizes, deactivate or archive experiments when they're complete.